 Thanks for contacting Health at Hand.
-Turmeric is being recognized these days more for its medicinal values and properties.
+Turmeric is increasingly being recognised for its medicinal values and properties.

 We thought you would like an overview of its benefits so we have provided the information below and hope that it will help you.

 Turmeric is a dried rhizome of Curcuma longa (C. domestica) also known as Zingiberaceae.
 A rhizome is a plant stem that grows horizontally underground as opposed to vertically above ground.
 It can produce shoots and roots.
 This rhizome looks very similar to root ginger.

 Turmeric is widely available as fine yellow powder and used worldwide as a spice, mainly in curries.
 As medicine it has been used traditionally in Ayurvedic medicine but in the early 1970s modern medicine started to look at it more closely because it was suggested that curcumin has anti-inflammatory and anti-oxidant properties.

 The active constituents of turmeric are curcuminoids.
 Curcumin is one of the three curcuminoids in turmeric spice that gives turmeric the distinctive bright yellow colour.

 Curcumin modifies the inflammation process and there is some evidence that it may help alleviate arthritis symptoms.
 It may also interfere with platelet activity so may prevent clots such as DVT.

 Because of its its anti-inflammatory and anti-oxidative properties, turmeric has been claimed to be beneficial in inflammatory conditions such as ulcerative colitis, rheumatoid arthritis and inflammatory bowel disease.